 The great thing about Botched Ink I’m experiencing is the solution actually helps break down that scaring which will then help lift unwanted pigment but also help hair regrowth as many also experience loss of hair after microblading.
 The old type of tattoo brows too can cause deeper scaring so again removal would be necessary to start healing those scars before we could then put new pigment in.

 If the skin has scaring it will not hold new pigment.

-I recommend clients commit to minimum 2-3 sessions.
-Depending on the age of the pigment and the amount of times they have been worked on will all determine how much work is needed.
-8 weeks healing is need between each removal session and 12 weeks needed healing before we can start your new brows.
-It can not be rushed and is essential the skin has completely healed before we start further work.
-This is not a quick turn around o you must be committed to your appointments to see the best results.
+I recommend clients commit to a minimum of 2-3 sessions.
+Depending on the age of the pigment and the number of times they have been worked on will all determine how much work is needed.
+8 weeks of healing is needed between each removal session, and 12 weeks of healing is needed before we can start your new brows.
+It can not be rushed, and the skin must completely heal before we start further work.
+This is not a quick turn around you must be committed to your appointments to see the best results.

 Aftercare Instructions for

 Microblading & Permanent Makeup removal

 First 48 hours